mamustavi/redcap_ua_testing/README.md

-# REDCap User Acceptance Testing – CRP 109 Exam Project
+# REDCap User Acceptance Testing

 This repository documents the **User Acceptance Testing (UAT)** and subsequent **corrections** of an existing REDCap project titled **"CRP 109 Exam Adnan"**.
 The project was originally provided with intentional design flaws and configuration issues for academic review and repair.